A Theory of Hypoellipticity and Unique Ergodicity for Semilinear Stochastic PDEs: Functional analytic setup

 We emphasize that multi-indices are \textit{unordered} collections of $\{1,\ldots,d\}$ where repeated elements are allowed.
-As such, the union of two multi-indices is a well-defined operation, as is the partial ordering given by inclusion.\footnote{To be precise, one could define a multi-index as a ``counting function'' $\alpha\colon \{1,\ldots,d\} \to \N$ with $\alpha(k)$ counting the number of appearances of the index $k$.
+As such, the union of two multi-indices is a well-defined operation, as is the partial ordering given by inclusion.\footnote{To be precise, one could identify a multi-index with its counting function $\alpha\colon \{1,\ldots,d\} \to \N$.
 With this identification, the union of two multi-indices corresponds to the sums of their counting functions, while $\alpha \subset \beta$ means that $\alpha(k) \le \beta(k)$ for every $k$.}